kybidium/grad-desc-naive/README.md

 GRADDESC:
 A very naive implementation of gradient descent for function approximation of sine based on a Khan Academy article.
 Aims to replicate the described process without prior knowledge of how these implementations are commonly done.
 Example of functional programming work.

-Visualizes difference between original function and approximatoin using matplotlib and numpy.
+Visualizes constrast between original function and approximation using matplotlib and numpy.

 Inspired by a project in my Calculus III class, and thus transferred here from my college account (@luisojedacs).
 Choice of constants is arbitrary right now and implementation is not generalized to other functions.